 Initially, Pierre, himself, raised money from friends and family to buy birthday presents.
 He amazed everyone with the amount of work he was able to do while battling cancer.
-Not only did he set up the Birthday party program, but also raised money for Bingo prizes and grew the existing portable gaming system from 1 to 4 carts.
+Not only did he set up the Birthday party program, but also raised money for Bingo prizes and grew the existing portable gaming system from 1 to 4 carts so that there would be a cart on every floor of the hospital instead of just 1 for everyone to share.

 After nearly two years of treatment, Pierre passed away on October 13, 2015.
 His dream was to leave behind a legacy of enduring love, support, and kindness for hospitalized kids.
 Pierre’s brother, Andrew immediately stepped up to carry out that vision and started this nonprofit organization.
 Soon after, his nonprofit was generating donations not only to keep Pierre ’s programs going but expanded to massage, art, and music therapies.
 Learn more below: